andhapp/tune_my_query/README.markdown

 -----
 **tune_my_query** is an extension of the gem **me_gusta** written by **John Pignata**

 It is a simple way to switch between standard SQL and extended SQL syntax depending on the adapter.
 For example: PostgreSql has an ILIKE extension which is not found in other databases like mysql.
-This gem ensures the query is adapted based on the current database.
+This gem(not released yet) ensures the query is adapted based on the current database.

 Inspiration